noble-assets/orbiter/docs/controllers.md

 **Validation** includes standard type checks plus Hyperlane-specific validation:

-- Token ID verification using the Warp query server
+- Token ID verification using the Warp query server.
-- Origin denom matching with the destination denom (crucial since multiple token IDs can map to the same denom)
+- Origin denom matching with the destination denom (crucial since multiple token IDs can map to the same denom).
-- Token ID enrollment with a router for the destination chain
+- Token ID enrollment with a router for the destination chain.

 **Execution** uses the Warp message server to initiate the transfer, ensuring all required checks and standard events are handled.
 The transfer triggers two post-dispatch hooks in sequence:

-1. The mandatory mailbox hook
+1. The mandatory mailbox hook.
-2. Either the default hook or a custom hook (if specified via `custom_hook_id`)
+2. Either the default hook or a custom hook (if specified via `custom_hook_id`).

 The custom hook can process the optional `custom_hook_metadata`, and both hooks are subject to the gas limit and maximum fee constraints.